-The East Alabama Water, Sewer, and Fire Protection Districts receives its drinking water from the Chattahoochee Valley Water Supply District which uses (Polyortho Phosphate) to optimize corrosion control in the distribution system.
-The East Alabama distribution system has approximately 205 miles of water mains in its distribution system serving approximately 6385 services.
-Of the 205 miles, the system contains approximately one hundred fifty (150) miles of PVC water main (manufactured after 1977 and free of lead plasticizers), forty (40) miles of cast iron/ductile iron water main, and five (5) miles of (AC) asbestos cement pipe.
+The East Alabama Water, Sewer, and Fire Protection District receives its drinking water from the Chattahoochee Valley Water Supply District which uses (Polyortho Phosphate) to optimize corrosion control in the distribution system.
+The East Alabama distribution system has approximately 229 miles of water mains in its distribution system serving approximately 6385 services.
+Of the 229 miles, the system contains approximately one hundred ninety (190) miles of PVC water main (manufactured after 1977 and free of lead plasticizers), thirty-four (34) miles of cast iron/ductile iron water main, and five (5) miles of (AC) asbestos cement pipe.

-Also a part of the distribution system are service lines consisting mostly of polyethylene tubing, some polybutylene tubing, and a small percentage of copper and galvanized services.
+Also, a part of the distribution system is service lines consisting mostly of polyethylene tubing, some polybutylene tubing, and a small percentage of copper and galvanized services.